EdinburghMeaningSciences/modals_database/README.md

 #### The summary table  (lang-summary.csv)

 The summary table records the properties of each modal expression in the language, given the evidence available in the evidence table.
+For example, in the following sample table from Akan, the initial row indicates that the expression _ɛsɛsɛ_ can express epistemic necessity (`strong` force in the `epistemic` flavor) with reference to the evidence `aka-modal-evid1`, `aka-modal-evid2b`, and `aka-modal-evid3` in the Akan evidence table.

 | expression | force | flavor | can_express	| evidence	| polarity	| syntactically_negated	| full_form	| notes	|
 | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |
 | ɛsɛsɛ	| strong	| epistemic	| 1	| aka-modal-evid1, aka-modal-evid2b, aka-modal-evid3	| positive	| no	| ɛsɛsɛ		|
 | ɛsɛsɛ	| weak necessity	| epistemic	| 1	| aka-modal-evid5, aka-modal-evid6	| positive	| no	| ɛsɛsɛ	|
 | ɛsɛsɛ	| weak	| epistemic	| ?		|| positive	| no	| ɛsɛsɛ	|

+The format of this table follows [The Database of Modal Typology](https://github.com/CLMBRs/modal-typology) (Guo et al. 2022[^2]) and the following

+[^2]: Qingxia Guo, Nathaniel Imel, Shane Steinert-Threlkeld, "A Database for Modal Semantic Typology", _Proceedings of the 4th Workshop on Computational Typology and Multilingual NLP (SIGTYP 2022)_, pp 42-51.

 ## How to cite the data